 - A number of her friends agreed with her that she looked overweight.

-- A great number of locusts swarmed the area.
+- A number of tourists have been robbed over the weekends.